beepmo/differential-forms-in-chalk/README.md

-Right now, these notes connect with prior knowledge described in [Recap] in order to answer [Objective].
-They will later grow independent.
+Right now, these notes connect with prior knowledge described in [Recap] in order to answer [Objective] and are written in Obsidian md.
+They will later grow independent and become html.
+Before that, please see `.pdf` of obsidian looks.

 # differential-forms-in-chalk